sasquatch678/A-Painted-World---Remastered/README.md

 #### Installing Wabbajack

-Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
+Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as C:\Games\Wabbajack.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

 :warning: **NOTE**: A Painted World will **always** require the latest version of Wabbajack **UNLESS IT IS SPECIFICALLY STATED HERE**. :warning: